Vargodl/DVwords-WeekenStrung/README.md

 I like to read interesting turns of phrases including seeming contradictions like “in praise of blame” and “ to live in a place without boundlessness.”
 I like the end of statements to surprise and jar me by their non sequitur unexpectedness, out of place-ness, and counter-intuitivity… though not like a slap in the face or a plunge in an unexpectedly ice cold lake but more like my name whispered breathily and barely heard when no one is around or a subtle slight breath gust across but behind your ear in 3/4 pose.

-“What doesn’t kill you makes you stronger” Chris Stafford et al …and, (to “A+”) it:
 “What doesn’t kill you makes you stranger”
 DV